mongodb-industry-solutions/mdb-iam-util-python/README.md

 # MongoDB IAM Utils
-This repository is for checking access privileges for MongoDB configured users.
+This repository is a utility project focused on streamlining IAM processes for MongoDB, leveraging the native driver (Python in this case), with the understanding that similar projects could be developed for other platforms.
+Its goal is to simplify and accelerate security-related tasks, making IAM management more efficient.

 In order to run the python code, follow the below step:
 1. Install the necessary Python packages, by executing the below command: